Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ## Setting up the ML-Agents Toolkit within Unity

-In order to use the ML-Agents toolkit within Unity, you need to change some Unity settings first.
+In order to use the ML-Agents toolkit within Unity, you need to change a few Unity settings.

 1. Launch Unity
 2. On the Projects dialog, choose the **Open** option at the top of the window.